antoniomcr96/Thinkpad-L390-Yoga-macOS-Opencore/README.md

 <h3>What doesn't work and could be solved</h3>

+- Realtek Card Reader: it can work with <a href="https://github.com/0xFireWolf/RealtekCardReader">this driver</a> by 0xFireWolf.
+However, I have noticed an increase in power consumption (about 0.5w on idle) with the card reader enabled and the kext, so I prefer to disable it;
 - Trackpoint scrolls in the wrong direction (VoodooPS2Controller bug, reported here: <a href="https://github.com/acidanthera/bugtracker/issues/1226">issue 1226</a>);
 - Enabling Bootchime breaks Windows audio (more info: <a href="https://github.com/acidanthera/bugtracker/issues/740#issuecomment-860667531">issue 740</a>);
 - Personal Hotspot and Unlock with Apple Watch don't work with BCM94350ZAE, you need a native Apple Card.
 The only native card that fits in this laptop is the BCM94360NG;
 - Some features of YogaSMC kext: for info, follow <a href="https://github.com/zhen-zen/YogaSMC/issues/68#">this issue</a> and feel free to contribute;

 <h3>What works</h3>
-Everything else, including gestures, multitouch, touchscreen, external video output, SD Card Reader, EC keys, sleep, hibernation, Handoff, Airdrop, ...
+Everything else, including gestures, multitouch, touchscreen, external video output, EC keys, sleep, hibernation, Handoff, Airdrop, ...

 <h2>Useful informations</h2>
 <h3>BIOS</h3>